 In addition to this, they will personalize the mix to suit your dog perfectly.
 When ordering their raw patties, you get to specify your dog’s weight and activity level, and they will tailor the meal plan so it fits perfectly.

 The patties come in packs of 6 or 12kg.
 When you order food from their website, it will automatically give you an approximate amount of food your dog should eat per day, and how many days one order should last (and you can choose to have a new pack delivered exactly when the old one should be done).
-Unfortunately, the Raw Royalty patties are only available in Melbourne at the moment, but they say they plan to expand soon.
-They do make dry kibble too, though, which is available across Australia.

 Prime 100’s Single Protein Diet RAW line offers a well balanced and complete formula that provides proper nutrition to both healthy dogs and those with food intolerance.
 There are three flavours you can choose from - kangaroo, chicken, and lamb.
 While the kangaroo flavour is aimed for adult and senior dogs, the other two flavours are suitable for dogs of all ages.

 All the formulas in the Prime100 SPD Raw line are made with human-grade ingredients and compliant with the AAFCO standards.
 The formulas are really well-balanced and enriched with nutritious superfoods, so it doesn’t surprise us it is one of the most popular choices for owners looking for raw dog food in Sydney and Australia overall.